 Employees in professional occupations were more likely to be trade union members than employees in other occupations.
-Employees in the professional occupations account for 36% of all union members, but only 20% of all employees in the UK worked in this sector (Table 1.7b).
+Employees in the professional occupations account for 37.3% of all union members, but only 20.4% of all employees in the UK worked in this sector (Table 3.1).

-The proportion of employees who were trade union members was 44% within the professional occupations sector, compared with 14% in the 'managers, directors and senior officials' occupation.
+The proportion of employees who were trade union members was almost 44% within the professional occupations sector, compared with 13% in the 'managers, directors and senior officials' occupation.
 The proportion of trade union members in professional occupations is similar to recent years despite the change in Standard Occupational Classification in 2011.
 The new classification, among other changes, moved nurses and midwives, and therapy professionals, both relatively highly unionised occupations, into the professional group, from 'associate professional and technical'.
-This partly accounts for the 17 percentage point decrease in associate professional and technical occupations, from about 40% in 2010 to 23% in 2014 (Tables 1.7a and 1.7b).
+This partly accounts for the 17 percentage point decrease in associate professional and technical occupations, from about 40% in 2010 to 23.3% in 2015 (Tables 1.7a and 1.7b).

-Despite generally being more likely to be a union member than male employees, females were only represented in higher proportions in four of the nine occupation groups: 'Professional Occupations', 'Sales and Customer Service Occupations', 'Caring, Leisure and Other Service Occupations' and 'Managers, Directors and Senior Officials' (Table 1.4).
+Despite generally being more likely to be a union member than male employees, females were only represented in higher proportions in three of the nine occupation groups: 'Professional Occupations', 'Sales and Customer Service Occupations' and 'Managers, Directors and Senior Officials' (Table 1.4).

-Chart 1.4: Trade union density by gender and occupation, 2014
+Chart 1.4: Trade union density by gender and occupation, 2015

-Per cent of UK employees who are trade union-members
+Per cent of UK employees who are trade union-members Source: Labour Force Survey, Office for National Statistics